TheZoq2/dcs_on_linux/README.md

 An easy way to get started is to use Lutris.
 There are [two install scripts for standalone](https://lutris.net/games/dcs-world/) on Lutris which may just work out of the box.
-Much of this guide has been tested to work successfully with the `Eagle Dynamics version`.
+Much of this guide has been tested to work successfully with the 'Eagle Dynamics version'.

 ### Getting it working manually